sahaib/SKing-Services/index.md

 ### Support or Contact

-We'd like you hear from you at <a href="mailto:sahaibsingh@aol.com"> for any queries or enqueries.
+We'd like you hear from you <a href="mailto:sahaibsingh@aol.com"> for any queries or enqueries.